Vinyl Williams: History

 The fifth album, Azure, was released on June 5, 2020, with singles "LA Egypt", "Soft Soul", & "Never Tell The World".
 A live-recorded analog music video for "LA Egypt" was debuted on Melted Magazine.
 Under The Radar Magazine gave Azure a 7/10 and mentioned "the music tilts hard toward neo-psychedelia and blissed-out pop but bridges all gaps between the once-ubiquitous chillwave, the soundscapes of ambient music, and the melodies found in Krautrock and lo-fi.
 The group's latest LP, is 11 bright, burgeoning psychedelic pop songs borne from the seeds of bands like The Zombies, Can, and Dungen."

 In April 2021, "Beaming" was released as a single, followed up by "Precious Star" in June, and "Exopalace" in November.
 In February 2022, a 4th single "Probable Cause", was released with an accompanying music video.

 On August 26, 2022, the sixth LP, Cosmopolis, was released on Requiem Pour Un Twister.

+In summer 2025 he toured with Norwegian psych-pop band Gold Celeste.